 Fantasy and the Medieval Past

-For the past 150 years, Americans have been fascinated by the medieval past.
+For 150 years, Americans have been fascinated by the medieval past.
 Drawing from the work of contemporary illustrators Tony DiTerlizzi, Leo and Diane Dillon, and Ian Schoenherr, as well as historical works from the Museum’s Howard Pyle collection, this exhibition takes a look at the fantasy medieval realms of some of our beloved young adult reads.
 From magical creatures, castle complexes, and images of knighthood, prepare to be transported into re-imaginations of the medieval world that reflect contemporary America’s changing understanding of gender equality, cultural identity, disability, and difference.

 Organizers & Sponsors

 Fantasy and the Medieval Past was organized by the Delaware Art Museum and Emily Shartrand through the support of the University of Delaware’s Lynn Herrick Sharp Curatorial Fellowship.
 This exhibition is made possible by the Edgar A. Thronson Foundation Illustration Exhibition Fund.
 Additional support is provided, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.